-If you are having problems getting and maintaining an erection (erectile dysfunction), then there are a range of different treatments available.
-You can begin by speaking to your doctor to discuss your symptoms and check that your erectile dysfunction is not the result of an underlying issue.
+If you’re having problems getting and maintaining an erection (erectile dysfunction), then there are a range of different treatments available.
+It’s important to speak to your doctor to discuss your symptoms and check that your erectile dysfunction isn’t the result of an underlying issue.

 There are also several treatment options which can help with premature ejaculation.
 This includes medication which comes in the form of prescription tablets or anaesthetic creams.

 For women who find that they might not be lubricated enough for sex due to their anxiety, lubricants such as gels and jelly can be used to help make sex more comfortable.

 Whether it’s taking up strength training to help you feel good or pelvic floor exercises to gain control of your vaginal muscles, exercise is a great way to help overcome a range of different causes of sexual performance anxiety and boost your confidence.
 When you exercise, your body releases hormones called endorphins, which increase feelings of happiness and positivity.
 As well as helping to improve your general health, exercise can also help lower stress levels and help improve mental wellbeing.